lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

-# Diagnostic analytics to assess the heat resilience of buildings 🌞
+# Analytics to assess the heat resilience of buildings 🌞

 Diagnostic analytics to audit the passive building performance using real long-term monitoring data obtained through indoor and outdoor IoT sensors.